Wintery skiing experiences in West Sweden

 On the slopes of Mösseberg Mountain, with views over the picturesque small town of Falköping, are four ski lifts and the same number of slopes, all with snow machines.
 The peaceful surroundings and good range of services nearby makes Mösseberg the perfect choice for families with younger children.
 Improve your technique on the gentle nursery slope, or join the ski school.
 All the slopes are lit, so you can keep skiing even after dark.
 If you prefer cross-country skiing, there are several lit tracks to choose from, one of which has artificial snow and is approximately 2 kilometres long.
 In total, there are approximately 25 kilometres of tracks of different length and difficulty, from gently undulating to fairly hilly.

 There are a number of places where you can calm frost-bitten cheeks and rumbling tummies.
-Enjoy a coffee at Café Snöflingan, next to the children’s slope, or admire the view from Restaurant Bredablick, a short walk from the top of the ski slope.
+Enjoy a coffee at Café Snöflingan, next to the children’s slope.
 Another option is to bring a picnic and enjoy it in the resort’s refuge.

 Only 250 metres from the highest point of the Mösseberg Slope is Mösseberg’s Camping and Holiday Village – a comfortable place to stay, close enough to the slope that you can make the most of the skiing opportunities.
 The mountain also has a good recreational area.
 If you prefer to combine outdoor winter pursuits with a more luxurious type of accommodation, we recommend Hotel Falköping or Mössebergs Kurort, which also offers a relaxing spa area.
 A visit to Falbygdens Osteria, every cheese-lover’s paradise, makes a great afternoon out.